Helpful Information and Frequently asked Questions

 The information below is provided to help you get the most out of your visit to Canterbury Cathedral.

 Please contact the Schools Department to discuss the individual requirements of your group and inform us of any specific needs when you return your booking form.
-The Schools Department is wheelchair accessible as is of the Cathedral building itself.
+The Schools Department is wheelchair accessible as is most of the Cathedral building itself.

 Canterbury Cathedral is first and foremost a place of worship.
 We therefore ask that all visiting groups behave in a way that is considerate towards all those in the Cathedral.